Special Professional Programs

 Shidler graduate students and alumni will have lifetime access to the Career Services Platform, Shidler Career Links.
 Students will be able to post their resumes, and search for internship and job opportunities posted by Shidler’s employer partners.
 Students will be able to access career related announcements.
 Access Shidler Career Links at: shidler-hawaii-csm.symplicity.com.

 The Office of Graduate Career Services and Professional Development offers lifetime services to support the Shidler student and alumni career efforts and ambitions.
-For more information, contact the Office of Graduate Career Services and Professional Development at (808) 956-3122 or (808) 956-2811.
+For more information, contact the Office of Graduate Career Services and Professional Development at (808) 956-3122.

-In addition to the study abroad programs offered through the UH Manoa Study Abroad Center (see the “Student Life” section for more information), the following Shidler College sponsored programs are available.
+In addition to the study abroad programs offered through the UH Manoa Study Abroad Center and the UH Manoa’s International Exchange (MIX) Office, the following Shidler College sponsored programs are available.